davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

 However, that is OK.
-Once more, we want to show the full power of SBDG and let the Spring Boot application drive the configuration of the {pivotal-gemfire-name} cluster that runs in the Docker container, as required by the application.
+Once more, we want to show the full power of SBDG and let the Spring Boot application drive the configuration of the VMware GemFire cluster that runs in the Docker container, as required by the application.